art049/odmantic/docs/usage_fastapi.md

 ### Updating a tree

 We already defined a `PUT` route that enables us to modify (replace) a tree instance.
-However, with this previopus implementation, it's not possible to specify only the fields that we want to change as the whole Tree instance is rebuilt from the request's body.
+However, with this previous implementation, it's not possible to specify only the fields that we want to change as the whole Tree instance is rebuilt from the request's body.

-In this example, we will define a `PATCH` method that will allow us to modify some fields of a Tree instance:
+In this example, we will define a `PATCH` method that will allow us to modify only some specific fields of a Tree instance:

 ```python linenums="1" hl_lines="29-32 35-45"
 --8<-- "usage_fastapi/example_update.py"